refinedev/refine/documentation/docs/api-reference/core/components/auth-page.md

 ### `forgotPasswordLink`

-`forgotPasswordLink` property defines the link to the reset password page and also you can a give node to render.
+`forgotPasswordLink` property defines the link to the forgot password page and also you can a give node to render.

 ```tsx live disableScroll hideCode url=http://localhost:3000/login previewHeight=350px
 const { AuthPage, Refine, useNavigation, useRouterContext } = RefineCore;